 I will say that the movie is more about Jane than Peter, which I think it’s supposed to be anyway, and Peter really is used mostly as a plot device to show that playing around, being childish, believing in magic and having fun aren’t particularly bad things.
 Granted, her transition was rather jarring and took place over the course of a song, but still we got the gist.
 As I stated, you don’t want to see her lose her childhood, but on the other hand you can greatly understand why she feels like she must.

-Recommended Audience: There’s some dark themes what with World War II and all, but it’s not like you see anyone die and really this is lightest tale I’ve seen connected with World War II.
-It’s no Grave of the Fireflies that’s for sure.
+Recommended Audience: There are some dark themes what with World War II and all, but it’s not like you see anyone die, and really this is lightest tale I’ve seen connected with World War II.
+It’s no Grave of the Fireflies or Barefoot Gen that’s for sure.
 5+

 If you enjoy my work and would like to help support my blog, please consider donating at my Ko-Fi page.
 Thank you! ♥

 One thought on “Dissecting the Disquels: (Peter Pan 2) Return to Neverland”

 I never thought I would see Grave of the Fireflies mentioned in a Disney review even if it’s for contrast.
 For real that is my favorite Ghibli film and the only animated movie that can still make me cry as an adult.
 Okay, to the subject at hand.
 I do think it’s strange that they chose WWII as a major backdrop even if the timing made sense for Wendy to be grown up.
 Yes, those WWII Disney cartoons are super problematic to watch with Nazi Donald Duck and the Japanese soldiers.
 I saw the original Peter Pan and as an adult I found the title character to be unlikable and those Native Americans make Pocahontas look historically and culturally accurate.
 The concept of this as a sequel is weird.
 I think I’ll stick with Hook despite some of that movie’s flaws.
 Haha!